 Complex challenges differ from regular problems.
 They are hard to define, with many interconnected parts, multiple scales, and unique dynamics.
 They defy one-size-fits-all solutions and standard templates.
 Complex challenges can be big, like dealing with urban sprawl, housing crises, or climate change adaptation in cities and regions.
 They can also be local, like managing water scarcity, positioning polluting land-uses or addressing traffic congestion.
-Whatever their scale or scope, complex challenges demand credible and creative approaches.
+Whatever their scale or scope, complex challenges demand place-sensitive and system-wise approaches.

 Agropolitan Seed Town, Cikarang, West Java (IDN 2023), curated for Future Cities Lab (FCL), demonstrating model building types tailored for megacity regions in Monsoon Asia.
 View project.